-Dr. Dennis B. Warner is a Senior Technical Advisor for water supply, sanitation and water resources development with Catholic Relief Services.
-He has over forty years experience in international development, working on problems of water supply, sanitation, environmental health and emergency relief assistance.
+...environmental health and emergency relief assistance.
+Most recently, he served as a Senior Technical Advisor for water supply, sanitation and water resources development with Catholic Relief Services.
 Dr. Warner has lived in Tanzania, Uganda, Switzerland and France and has held positions with the Peace Corps, University of Dar es Salaam, Duke University, World Health Organization, several engineering consulting firms, World Bank and USAID.
 Dr. Warner is a Member of Pax Christi, the international Catholic peace movement, and in 2000 served as representative of Pax Christi International to the United Nations in Geneva.